Shortlisted for the 2015 Independent Foreign Fiction Prize

 - ‘The Equatorial Guinean novel that has perhaps captivated me the most is By Night The Mountain Burns by Juan Tomás Ávila Laurel.
 It is a story of great mystery, but also a testimonial to life on Annobón Island.
 This real-life island seems to emerge from the sea like some Atlantic legend, but the harsh conditions to which the islanders have been subjected mean we’re a long way from charming tales of mariners and mermaids.
 In these large-leaved green forests, the horror stories are all too real.’
 Manuel Gutiérrez Aragón, El País

-- ‘Reading [By Night the Mountain Burns], it’s hard not to feel the excitement that comes with discovering a great author; the rare exhilaration that strikes once every few hundred books … It is the perfectly pitched tone, and the simplicity of the recounting that make it a truly polished work … The result is a luminous tapestry of people reacting in different ways to the assaults of natural catastrophes, accidents and economic hardship.’
+- ‘Reading [By Night the Mountain Burns], it’s hard not to feel the excitement that comes with discovering a great author; the rare exhilaration that strikes once every few hundred books.’
 Patricia Duffaud, The Bookbag

-- ‘Sometimes a novel will startle because it tackles a topic totally unknown to us or tells us of lives previously un-imagined.
-This is the case with By Night the Mountain Burns.
-However . . . we are not reading about mysterious ‘others’.
+- ‘What is most remarkable about Juan Tomás Ávila Laurel’s novel is how easy it is to slip into the story of a child growing up on an isolated island in Equatorial Guinea.
+We are not reading about mysterious ‘others’.
 We’re reading about people like ourselves, who live in a different place which has its own constraints – namely poverty and isolation.’
 The Bookbag, Top 10 Literary Fiction Books of 2014

-- ‘[A] melodic text rife with images of hollowed canoes and mist-enveloped mountains that would be almost too mythical were it not for the hilarious commentaries of the speaker … Laurel’s novel entrances the reader with its vibrant sense of place … Reading By Night the Mountain Burns is like listening to an old man tell a story that is so clear to him that his eyes look out through his child self onto a world he no longer inhabits … It is not a text of voyeurism or tourism; it is a text for remembering together.’
+- ‘Melodic . . .
+Reading By Night the Mountain Burns is like listening to an old man tell a story that is so clear to him that his eyes look out through his child self onto a world he no longer inhabits … It is not a text of voyeurism or tourism; it is a text for remembering together.’
 Emma Schneider, Full Stop

-- ‘By Night’s unpredictability yields moments of bliss, but there are horrors to be found as well. Ávila Laurel summons up the intimate details of a small society with mesmerizing precision and structure. … [B]oth absurdly funny and abundantly detailed.’
+- ‘By Night’s unpredictability yields moments of bliss, but there are horrors to be found as well. Ávila Laurel summons up the intimate details of a small society with mesmerizing precision and structure . . .
+Absurdly funny and abundantly detailed.’
 Tobias Carroll, Barnes and Noble

-- ‘Ávila Laurel weaves a fascinating tale of island life, poverty and isolation … enchanting and absorbing … It is a fabulous book and one that has been expertly translated.
-Well worth a read.’
+- ‘Ávila Laurel weaves a fascinating tale of island life, poverty and isolation . . . enchanting and absorbing . . .
+A fabulous book and one that has been expertly translated.’
 Booktrust

-- This is impressively sustained throughout the book and consistently and smoothly rendered by the translator, Jethro Soutar … a powerful testimony to both the way of life of the community and their ability to endure.
-Thanks to the publishers andotherstories for bringing this book to us in English.’
+- ‘A powerful testimony to both the way of life of the community and their ability to endure.
+Thanks to the publishers And Other Stories for bringing this book to us in English.’
 Peakreads

-- ‘More than anything else, this novel demonstrates the delicate balance between humans, crops, the ecosystem, and the gods that needs to be maintained in such a small, isolated community … This is a beautiful novel that provides an intimate introduction to the struggles and pleasures of live [sic] on Annobón.’
+- ‘More than anything else, this novel demonstrates the delicate balance between humans, crops, the ecosystem, and the gods that needs to be maintained in such a small, isolated community.
+A beautiful novel that provides an intimate introduction to the struggles and pleasures of life on Annobón.’
 The Globally Curious (IFFP Shadow Jury)